The DIRECT Path of Meditation that Leads to Living ALOHA

 The result?

-• anxiety and emotional reactivity
+• anger, anxiety, and emotional reactivity

 • strained relationships